-- 1. Power Lever......IDLE - Stop the spiral dive by using coordinated aileron and rudder control while referring to the attitude indicator and turn coordinator to level the wings. - 3.
+- 1. Power Lever ......
+IDLE - 2.
+Stop the spiral dive by using coordinated aileron and rudder control while referring to the attitude indicator and turn coordinator to level the wings. - 3.
 Cautiously apply elevator back pressure to bring airplane to level flight attitude. - 4.
-Trim for level flight. - Set power as required. - 6.
-Use autopilot if functional otherwise keep hands off control yoke, use rudder to hold constant heading. - 7.
+Trim for level flight. - 5.
+Set power as required. - 6.
+Use autopilot if functional otherwise maintain a constant heading through the coordinated aileron and rudder inputs. - 7.
 Exit IMC conditions as soon as possible.